Docs

 acton script scripts/demo.tolk --show-bodies

 Executor debug logs are hidden by default.
-Re-run with acton test --verbose or acton script <path> --verbose when you need level-1 executor output such as debug.dumpStack().
+Re-run with acton test --verbose or acton script <path> --verbose for level-1 executor output such as debug.dumpStack().
 For richer debug output, use --backtrace full or --debug.

 These flags also change how much execution metadata Acton collects: